ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/pubkey-agent-forwarding/verify.md

   for the duration of the session.
 - Use per-host keys where possible to limit the blast radius if one key is compromised or observed.
-- Monitor access logs for unexpected key fingerprints.
+- Monitor access logs for unexpected public key fingerprints.